HallaSurvivor/Blog/_posts/2023-03-22-quick-model-cats-application.md

 And this is what prompted me to write this post.
-Earlier today I was reading Kottke's notes on bundles (available [here][5]), which led me to a slightly surprising theorem (which, in hindsight, I think I've seen before):
+Earlier today I was reading Kottke's notes on bundles (available [here][5]), which led me to a slightly surprising theorem in the comments of a [mse question][9] (which, in hindsight, I think I've seen before):

 <div class=boxed markdown=1>
 If $\pi : E \to B$ is a fibre bundle with contractible fibres, then we